DHI/mikeio/docs/understanding_dataset.rst

 Understanding Dataset
 *********************
-The MIKE IO `Dataset <api.html#mikeio.Dataset>`_ is a common data structure for data read from dfs files.
+The `Dataset <api.html#mikeio.Dataset>`_ is the common MIKE IO data structure for data read from dfs files.
 All `read()` methods in MIKE IO returns a Dataset with three main properties:

 * items - a list of `ItemInfo <api.html#mikeio.eum.ItemInfo>`_ with name, type and unit of each item